-Though big, they are generally docile, and when they charge it is often a bluff, that they will pull back whenever they can, that they are extremely clean, finicky even, that they defecate collectively in a single, confined spot, that they are a mixed lot, some placid, some easily agitated, some more attention-seeking, and some more isolative—not unlike his students.
+Though big, they are generally docile, and when they charge it is often a bluff; they will pull back whenever they can; they are extremely clean, finicky even; they defecate collectively in a single, confined spot; they are a mixed lot, some placid, some easily agitated, some more attention-seeking, and some more isolative—not unlike his students.

-He doesn't know that once rhinos wandered all over this continent, that once they must have looked like buffalo freckling the plains.
+He doesn't know rhinos once wandered all over this continent, that once they must have looked like buffalo freckling the plains.

-He does not know yet that a nearly-invisible steel net separates him from this mother rhino, that when she tumbles into it and bounces back with a grunt, it will save his life and probably hers.
-That it will not be enough to save the life of Teddy Falcone, who, in orchestrating the shipment of a mother and baby rhino to the university, has inadvertently crossed paths with some of Mozambique's most cutthroat poachers, men whose contacts will make sure to slice off his nose when they slaughter him, as if he has a horn that, like the rhino's, is worth more per ounce than gold.
+He does not know yet, a nearly-invisible steel net separates him from this mother rhino, that when she tumbles into it and bounces back with a grunt, it will save his life and probably hers.
+That it will not be enough to save the life of Teddy Falcone, who, in orchestrating the shipment of a mother and baby rhino to the university, has inadvertently crossed paths with some of Mozambique's most cutthroat poachers, men whose contacts will make sure to slice off his nose when they slaughter him, as if he has a horn, like the rhino's, worth more per ounce than gold.

-Gibbs doesn't know yet that, bequeathed this rhinoceros mother and daughter by fate, by the most unfavorable and unfathomable of circumstances, he will raise them with his daughter like the pony she always wanted, the one they could never afford.
-That this will bring them moments of joy, joy untethered to time and to his nagging sense that he is a failure as a father.
+Gibbs doesn't know yet, bequeathed this rhinoceros mother and daughter by fate, by the most unfavorable and unfathomable of circumstances, he will raise them with his daughter like the pony she always wanted, the one they could never afford.
+That this will bring them moments of joy, joy untethered to time and to his nagging sense he is a failure as a father.